tedneward/Azgaarnoth/Classes/Artificer/Armorer.md

 17th | [passwall](../../Magic/Spells/passwall.md), [wall of force](../../Magic/Spells/wall-of-force.md)

 ## Power Armor
 By the time you adopt this speciality at 3rd level, your metallurgical pursuits have led to you making armor a conduit for your artificer magic.
-As an action, you can turn a suit of heavy armor you are wearing into power armor, provided you have smith’s tools in hand.
+As an action, you can turn a suit of heavy armor you are wearing into power armor, provided you have smith's tools in hand.

 You gain the following benefits while wearing the power armor:

 * If the armor normally has a Strength requirement, the power armor lacks this requirement for you.
 * You can use the power armor as a spellcasting focus for your artificer spells.
-* The power armor attaches to you and can’t be removed against your will.
+* The power armor attaches to you and can't be removed against your will.
 It also expands to cover your entire body, and it replaces any missing limbs, functioning identically to a body part it is replacing.

 The armor continues to be power armor until you doff it, you don another suit of armor, or you die.